marcusaferreira/kongfood/src/main/kotlin/br/com/fiap/techchallenge/kongfood/domain/order/README.md

 ##### Value Object: OrderLine
 OrderLine is a value object that represents a line of the order.
 It contains the product and the quantity of the product.
 #### Entity: Product
 Product is an entity that represents a product that can be added to the order.
+This entity is a representation of a product in a determined moment, it is created to don't propagate to an existed order or a previous one the changes that ocurred in the product bounded context.
 A product can be:
 - Food, like a burger or a pizza or a sandwich or fries.
 Food are divided in:
     - Main course, like a burger or a pizza or a sandwich;
     - Side dish, like fries or onion rings or chicken nuggets;